pwillis-els/docker-build-static/README.md

 # About

 This repository makes it easy to compile software inside a Docker container.
+Most of the software builds are designed to build a statically-compiled binary.

 ## Usage
 ```bash